 Q: Which politician do you support in this race?

-A: Tangle does not make endorsements.
+A: Unlike many other news outlets and newspapers, Tangle does not make endorsements.
 I am fine to share my own personal political views, which I do in "my take" every day.
 But as an editorial policy, we draw the line at candidate endorsements, which I think undermines trust with readers and steps outside what our mission is.
-Our goal is not to tell you what to think or who to vote for, it is to make sure you understand and issue and are exposed to an honest way with a variety of perspectives.
+Our goal is not to tell you what to think or who to vote for, it is to make sure you understand an issue and are exposed to a variety of perspectives in an honest way.
 You can make up your mind on the issue or candidate yourself.

 Q: I want to subscribe to Tangle, but I can't afford it.
 What can I do?